hupratt/chirpy/_posts/2025-07-13-Comptia-Network-N10-008.md

 There are two primary ways to set up VLANs depending on whether the segmentation is handled at the switch level or the host (OS/network interface)

-1. VLANs on Switches (Port-Based or Tagged VLANs)
+A. VLANs on Switches (Port-Based or Tagged VLANs)

 - Access Ports: Assigned to a single VLAN.
 The device connected to the port is unaware of the VLAN.
 All frames are untagged.